 - Trailer length including the tongue is 26 ft.
 (Does not include boats.)

 - Width, including canoes and rack, is approximately 8 ft.
 6 inches.
 (Check local laws for width constraints.)

 - Overall trailer height depends on options — up to 8 ft.
 6 inches without boats.
 (Slightly higher with boats on top.)
 (Note: A step stool may be required to access the top boat.)

 - Bed height depends on design options — from 16 inches up.
 (Standard height is a 20 inches at the hitch.)

 - Dimensions will vary slightly with equipment choices and construction options.

 - Several options in the plans provide a variety of functions.
 Some options are mutually exclusive.
-Not all options are shown in the pictures here.
+Not all options are in the pictures here.

 - Trailer weight depends on the options chosen, however, if done complete, empty trailer weight is approximately 1500 lbs.
 A loaded trailer will be much more.
 Please be sure your tow vehicle can handle these loads.

 Construction requires metal working skills like cutting, drilling, set-up and welding.